 If you have tried but failed to get an attorney’s help, contact the Florida Bar Lawyer Referral Service to submit a request online or call 800-342-8011.
 For a $25 fee you can obtain a brief consultation with a local lawyer who practices family law.
 At that time you can ask questions, talk about what papers you need to file, and get advice about how to proceed on your own should you choose to do so.

 U.S. mail is the approved way lawyers and the courts are required to inform you of case activity.
 Letters, court documents and notice of subsequent hearings regarding your child support obligation will be mailed to the address in your order or to the last address you provided the court and DOR.
 If mail is returned undelivered, by default and by law you might be bound to court action which you may not know about, increasing your support obligation or even leading to a erroneous arrest.

 The clerk in the county where your case is located has a Family Law Case History of payments.
 You may request a copy from the clerk and check it against your cancelled checks or payment receipts.
 You are responsible for keeping accurate records.

-Courts are open, but many hearings are taking place by video or phone.
+Courts are open, but some hearings are taking place by video or phone.
 You can look up information about your specific judge’s procedures on the courts' Divisions webpage.

-Even if you have an in-person court hearing, you may not enter a court building if you:
+If you have business that takes you to a court facility, please do not enter a court building if you: